-The Organization also leases its recuperative care facility from Action Associates, under a five-year agreement that expired in July 2019.
-The Organization has the option to renew the lease for an additional term of five years.
-Rent expense was \$12,000 in 2018.
+The Organization leases its recuperative care facility from Action Associates, under a five-year agreement that expired in July 2019.
+In August 2019, the five-year agreement was amended to extend the terms of the lease to September 2024.
+Rent expense was \$12,100 and 12,000 in 2019 and 2018, respectively.
 Future minimum lease payments are estimated as follows: